 Go to /Volumes/LionInstaller/Library/Preferences/SystemConfiguration/ and open com.apple.Boot.plist file with TextEdit.

-Enter following string and save the file.
+Enter the following string and save the file.

 <key>Kernel Cache</key> <string>\kernelcache</string>

-8.)
-Now copy the installation packages by following commands.
+8) Now copy the installation packages by following commands.

-sudo rm /Volumes/LionInstaller/System/Installation/Packages sudo cp -R "/Volumes/Mac OS X Install ESD/Packages" /Volumes/LionInstaller/System/Installation/Packages
+sudo cp -R "/Volumes/Mac OS X Install ESD/Packages" /Volumes/LionInstaller/System/Installation/Packages

-Run the following command.
+Execute the following commands.

 cd /Volumes/LionInstaller/System/Library/CoreServices sudo touch ServerVersion.plist